dart-lang/site-shared/doc/images.md

 {:.text-center}
 ```

-The previous example must be be preceded and followed by a blank line so that the `text-center` class is applied to the paragraph that will be wrapping the image.
+The previous example must be preceded and followed by a blank line
+so that the `text-center` class is applied to the paragraph
+that will be wrapping the image.

 This one adds padding after the image too: